Supervision Level III Aquatic Staff Certification Required for Instructional Activities

 |Buffalo Public Schools||Second Set of Eyes|

-- As of 1/1/14, Lifeguard Management is only offered online.
-In-person testing is obtained through ARC Lifeguarding Instructors that are ARC Authorized Providers.
+- As of 1/1/14, Lifeguard Management (LGM) is only offered online.
+In-person testing is required and obtained through ARC Lifeguarding Instructors that are ARC Authorized Providers.

-- Certification expiration date is based on the Lifeguard Management certificate, not the in-person testing certificate date.
+- Certification expiration date is based on the LGM certificate, not the in-person testing certificate date.

 - Certifications issued after 12/31/13 must be accompanied by a separate certification indicating in-person testing session.